Structured Content

 When the Structured Content editor loads:

-- As an author, you'll be prompted to select one of your created schemas
+- You'll be prompted to select one of your schemas

-- The form-based editor will load with fields corresponding to your schema
+- The form-based editor loads with fields corresponding to your schema

 6. Editing Your Content

-The Structured Content editor is designed to make managing complex data structures straightforward.
-It consists of two main components:
+The editor makes managing complex data structures straightforward.
+It has two main areas:

 Navigation Panel:

-- Reflects the structure of your content with nested elements in a tree view
+- Reflects the structure of your content as a tree, with nested objects and array items

 Editor Area:

-- Shows all fields for the current section with appropriate input controls
+- Shows all fields for the selected node with appropriate input controls (text inputs, number steppers, checkboxes, dropdowns for

 7. Preview and Publish